Leonas/funlife-server/README.md

 * Be efficient!
 Always google before tackling a hard problem to get insights into how others have solved it.
 * Write clean and easy to understand code.
 * Refactor often!
-* Optimize js for speed as mobile devices are quite slow.
+* Optimize js for speed as older android devices can be slow.
+We want to give everyone a great experience.
 * We are using a single branch only; merge all commits to master.
 * Add useful stuff to the wiki.
 * Thanks for joining on this awesome project! :)